Determining cancer cells division strategy: Results

 \subsection{Minimal model for size dynamics}

-At odd with single cell size measurements, where the homeostatic strategy can be inferred simply looking at the slope of the linear relation between birth and division sizes of the cells, the interpretation of the data collected by our experimental protocol require a comparison with a proper theoretical framework able to account the time evolution of the cell size distribution under different possible growth and division regimes, i.e. different size-homeostasis strategies.
+At odds with single cell size measurements, where the homeostatic strategy can be inferred looking at the slope of the linear relation between birth and division sizes of the cells, the interpretation of the data collected by our experimental protocol required a comparison with a theoretical framework that accounts for the time evolution of the cell size distribution under different possible growth and division regimes, i.e. different size-homeostasis strategies.